Writing Alt Text for a Headshot

 Even if the name is mentioned nearby, you still need to communicate who is in the photo.

-If the subject of the head shot is holding something, doing something or sitting in front of a background that communicates visual information, include that in your alt text.
+If the subject of the headshot is holding something, performing an action or sitting in front of a background that communicates visual information, include that in your alt text.

-Over-Explanatory Alt Text: Headshot of Andrea Williams from the shoulders up smiling in a business casual top and pearl necklace.
+Over-Explanatory Alt Text: Headshot of Marcos Vieyra from the shoulders up smiling in a suit and tie.